 Everything sounds great - but I'm a little skeptical.
-Although - as I am quoted in the press release - the general trend is towards a changing employment biographies and especially for young people Company The order situation is often still too uncertain to rent an expensive office or hire permanent employees.
+Although - as I am quoted in the press release - is the general trend towards changing employment biographies and especially for young Company The order situation is often still too uncertain to rent an expensive office or hire permanent employees.
 And of course it sounds logical to see coworking as a flexible alternative to traditional office work.

 But now, when I look at the coworking spaces that I've been looking at for years around the world, it shows: Whether in New Zealand, Canada, Latvia or France, I've always found that coworking spaces were founded because of the owners , usually freelancers, home the ceiling had fallen on its head.